 he should seek the advice of a good doctor in the country as to which type of pill he recommends as people’s reactions differ and the pills available differ from country to country; on leaving the malaria area he should continue taking the pills from two to four weeks so that in case he has malaria germs in his blood they will not develop.
 Under no circumstances should any members—young or old—of families living in malarial zones neglect this precaution as malaria is a disease that can be usually suppressed through taking the necessary pills and to catch it through ignoring this fact is sheer folly.

-Typhoid fever: A highly contagious disease caused by microscopic bacteria which affects mainly the intestinal tract and which is transmitted through the contaminated bowel movements or feces of the patient reaching others.
-Although it is the feces that contains the germs, the carriers are innumerable, such as flies, a person’s fingers, foods, fluids, any soft cloth or paper to which the excretion of the bowels could adhere, like underwear, diapers, toilet paper, etc. Flies are one of the most dangerous carriers of disease in the world because they light on filth and then on food, which it is almost impossible to keep them off.
+Typhoid fever: A highly contagious disease caused by microscopic bacteria which affects mainly the intestinal tract and which is transmitted through the contaminated bowel movements or faeces of the patient reaching others.
+Although it is the faeces that contains the germs, the carriers are innumerable, such as flies, a person’s fingers, foods, fluids, any soft cloth or paper to which the excretion of the bowels could adhere, like underwear, diapers, toilet paper, etc. Flies are one of the most dangerous carriers of disease in the world because they light on filth and then on food, which it is almost impossible to keep them off.
 Inoculation against typhoid fever is available now and effective.

-Cholera: A hitherto much-dreaded plague but now no longer so fatal if the patient is immediately given intravenous fluids to offset the acute dehydration the violent diarrhea of this disease brings about and which is mainly the cause of death.
-Cholera, like typhoid, is transmitted through the feces and the carriers are the same.
+Cholera: A hitherto much-dreaded plague but now no longer so fatal if the patient is immediately given intravenous fluids to offset the acute dehydration the violent diarrhoea of this disease brings about and which is mainly the cause of death.
+Cholera, like typhoid, is transmitted through the faeces and the carriers are the same.
 Although vaccination against it is not totally effective, the disease is being brought under control.

-Dysentery: There are many kinds of intestinal upsets loosely classified under this name, most of which are produced by two large families of bacteria called Salmonella and Shigella which can cause mild to violent intestinal upsets with flatulence, cramps, diarrhea and sometimes fever.
+Dysentery: There are many kinds of intestinal upsets loosely classified under this name, most of which are produced by two large families of bacteria called Salmonella and Shigella which can cause mild to violent intestinal upsets with flatulence, cramps, diarrhoea and sometimes fever.

 Amoebic dysentery: A serious ailment which may be acute or chronic and hard to get rid of; what are considered recurring attacks may be due to re-infection; in some tropical countries the population is highly infected with it, but treatment for it is now effective.